entrptaher/playground-puppeteer-xvfb/readme.md

 # Overview
+This version targets a direct nodeJS script rather than with a process manager.
+It avoids the ram usage overhead added by PM2 manager.
+Also it's a direct script without any API just for examples purpose.

 Assuming we are going to use digitalocean for hosting, we will install a one click app, it should be either Docker or NodeJS.
 That way we don't have to worry about installing them manually.

 Make sure you have docker installed and running, after that, we have a docker file `Dockerfile` which we can use to deploy our app anywhere.
 The docker file is commented out with proper code, you can read it to know what is happenening behind the scene.